opensearch-project/project-website/_posts/2022-03-09-fine-dining-for-indices.md

 ## Save the Leftovers?

 There are also other options for keeping only specific pieces of the `_source` material after indexing.
 This retains the `_source` document, but not in its entirety.
-While this may reduce the size of the resulting `_source` field, you will lose the data you exclude if it were to be re-indexed, an operation that takes all of the documents `_source` fields in an index and re-processes them into a new index.
+While this may reduce the size of the resulting `_source` object, you will lose the data you exclude if it were to be re-indexed, an operation that takes all of the documents `_source` objects in an index and re-processes them into a new index.

 One more index: